 By 1980, the group had become a great success but perhaps their best work was still ahead of them.
 Salsa Romantica was hot and the band adjusted to new styles and commercial forces without abandoning the trademarks of their prior success.
 Papo shone as pianist and arranger and was in great demand.
 Also, he was featured as an important part of the Fania All-Stars and collaborated with many artists.

 The group continues to perform, often reviving the classic songs that made them great.
 Their recent association with the Salsa Congress has won them new fans that have delighted in the discovery of a group that was instrumental in the genre’s history.
-The group recently celebrated its 60th Anniversary and by all accounts, is still going strong.
+The group recently celebrated its 60th Anniversary and is going strong.

 El Gigante del Sur (Inca, 1977, Fania, 2019)